-- Crafted title-specific curriculum guides that provide extensive Common Core and STREAM-aligned activities and templates that enhance cognitive skills and knowledge, offer social/emotional activities, and hands-on discovery.
+- Crafted activity and curriculum guides that provide extensive Common Core and STREAM-aligned activities and templates to enhance cognitive skills and knowledge, offer social/emotional activities, and provide hands-on discovery.

 S. J. Bushue founded The Little Fig in 2014, inspired by teachers, librarians, parents, and caregivers who had shared their concerns regarding the limited availability of diverse books for young children, especially those who had English as a second language.
 Her local school district was vastly multilingual, with over 67 different languages being spoken.

 The Little Fig has now expanded to include publishing juvenile nonfiction and products to spark discovery, promote literacy, encourage physical activity, and offer outlets for positive expression.

 Sherry named her company The Little Fig because she sees fig trees and children’s learning as quite similar in their potential; each originates from a tiny seed then swiftly grows, spreading into all environments, cultures, and strata.
 She has a passion for planting seeds of knowledge by creating children’s books and products that incorporate visual, auditory, and multiple language formats to inspire and nourish children worldwide.